-Review of resident development plans:
+Review of resident development plans in PharmAcademic:

-- for initial assessments and plans - for assessments of and changes to initial development plans after each quarter - to determine if adjustments to resident development plans appear appropriate - for dates and signatures on plans - 3.4.c Resident Evaluation Requirements - 3.4.c.1 Self-Reflections - 3.4.c.1.1 Residents complete a written statement of self-reflection at the beginning of the residency to identify learning expectations and desired areas of professional growth.
-3.4.c.1.2 Residents complete a written statement of self-reflection at the conclusion of the residency program to identify competencies achieved, competencies requiring additional attention, and a plan for future professional development.
+- for initial assessments and plans - for assessments of/and changes to initial development plans after each quarter - to determine if adjustments to resident development plans appear appropriate for dates - Discussion with RPD, preceptors, and residents - 3.4.c Resident Evaluation Requirements - 3.4.c.1 Self-Reflections - 3.4.c.1.1 Residents complete a written statement of self-reflection at the beginning of the residency to identify learning expectations and desired areas of professional growth. - 3.4.c.1.2 Residents complete a written statement of self-reflection at the conclusion of the residency program to identify competencies achieved, competencies requiring additional attention, and a plan for future professional development.